AGWA/git-crypt/CONTRIBUTING.md

 When contributing code, please consider the following guidelines:

- * You are encouraged to open an issue on GitHub or send mail to git-crypt-discuss@lists.cloudmutt.com to discuss any non-trivial changes before you start coding.
+ * You are encouraged to open an issue on GitHub to discuss any non-trivial changes before you start coding.

  * Please mimic the existing code style as much as possible.
 In